 - Make sure you’ve got very cold meat to work with, as this will make it easier to separate the fibers.

-- Whether you’re working with a hammer style or paddle style meat tenderizer, use a straight downward motion and try not to wiggle the tool at all in the meat.
+- Whether you’re working with a hammer-style or paddle-style meat tenderizer, use a straight downward motion and try not to wiggle the tool at all in the meat.

 - If you’re using a bladed meat tenderizer, carefully pull out all the blades by the roots when your task is complete so they won’t rust from being exposed to moisture in the air.

-Most people assume that the most efficient way to tenderize a piece of meat is to pound it from all angles, but in reality…it’s actually just beating it to the center.
+Most people assume that the most efficient way to tenderize a piece of meat is to pound it from all angles, but in reality…it’s just beating it to the center.

 So the most effective approach is to start with a series of rapid blows targeted directly at the center of your meat, and then move out in concentric circles, elongating each successive circle by about 25% so that you can cover all sides of the meat evenly.
 You may need to repeat this process up to 3 times for the most solid results.